 I enjoyed playing Dead Effect 2 finding it to be a solid shooter on the console and definitely a different sort of experience as we don't often see zombies in space.
 The campaign was enjoyable with some extra content present as well with a great, simple RPG aspect layered behind it all.
 The voice acting for the main character was bad though fine for everyone else you come across and the story was interesting.
 I definitely felt some Doom 3 type vibes from it which was nice and it all runs solid on the console.

-Review Done on Dead Effect 2 for Xbox One
+Dead Effect 2 Review on Xbox One

 Review Code Provided by Badfly Interactive